 “I remember when my happiness was only playing in puddles with my friend and taking a bar of soap and running outside naked when it was raining so I could wash myself in the rain.” he said.
 “Who would have known a silly kid like that can teach me something greater than what I know now—joy and gratefulness.”

 When do we ever feel enough?
-Contentment and thankfulness.
-With these can we start to receive by giving instead of demanding to receive and receive.
+How do we start to receive by giving instead of demanding to receive and receive?

 How many people out there who are down to do anything to be in our place?
 To have good education?
 A loaf of bread with peanut butter and jam?
 I even have a relative who teared up smiling when she touched my iPhone for the first time.